Skillshare vs Udemy – Which is Better?

 • Aaron Draplin (graphic designer whose clients include Nike and Apple)

-• Rebecca Minkoff (co founder of the global fashion brand)
+• Rebecca Minkoff (co-founder of the global fashion brand)

 However, as well as being a publisher of original content, Skillshare is an open platform where any skilled creative can upload and share their course.